toolness/webmaker-app-guide/blocks/README.md

 ## What defines the style and layout of a block?

 All blocks have an html template and css (Less) file which are used to generate block instances.
-They can extend global styles provided by Mobile Appmaker or be completely custom.
+They can extend global styles provided by Webmaker Mobile or be completely custom.